CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 General liability insurance cost in New Hampshire is shaped by the state’s near-average market conditions and by the way insurers price business risk.
-The average premium range in the state is $34 to $102 per month, while small business averages in the product data run about $33 to $125 per month, based on $1 million/$2 million limits.
+Premiums vary based on standard liability limits and the way a business is classified for risk.
 That lines up with the state’s premium index of 102, which suggests pricing is close to the national average rather than sharply above or below it.
 The biggest drivers are industry and risk classification, annual revenue, number of employees, claims history, coverage limits and deductibles, and business location.
 In New Hampshire, a retail shop in Portsmouth or Concord may pay differently than a low-traffic office because customer traffic changes slip and fall exposure, and a business in a higher-activity district may also have different third-party liability exposure than a remote location.
-The state’s active market, with 280 insurance companies competing, gives buyers options from carriers such as State Farm, GEICO, Concord Group, and Progressive.
+The state’s active market, with 280 insurance companies competing, gives buyers options from carriers such as Concord Group.
 New Hampshire’s small-business-heavy economy also matters: 99.1% of the 42,200 business establishments are small businesses, so many policies are priced for smaller operations rather than large commercial accounts.
 For quote shopping, the best comparison is usually based on the same limits, deductible, and endorsements, because a lower monthly price can reflect narrower general liability insurance coverage in New Hampshire rather than a better fit.

 Industries & Insurance Needs in Nashua